 Commercial trucks spend a lot of time on the road.
-All that heavy mileage can take its toll on brakes and other mechanical parts.
-When you add a mechanical malfunction to a large and heavy vehicle carrying tens of thousands of pounds over long distances, vehicle parts wear down more quickly.
+Negligent truck maintenance combined with heavy mileage can take its toll on brakes and other mechanical parts.
+If you add a mechanical malfunction to an already large and heavy vehicle carrying tens of thousands of pounds over long distances, it is an accident waiting to happen.

 There are various federal and state laws that regulate the maintenance and inspection of commercial vehicles.
 However, trucking companies may sometimes put off repairs and maintenance to save time and money.
 This negligence could result in a serious truck crash due to tire blowouts and other vehicle malfunctions.

 If you have suffered injuries in a truck collision, our Flint truck accident lawyers are ready to help.
 We have the resources to fully investigate the cause, including if it was due to negligent maintenance, and who may be liable for your damages.

 Federal Laws Require Trucking Companies to Maintain Their Vehicles